angiokas/M2PowerSeries/Notes.md

 Now if you go to the terminal or emacs, the Macualy2 command `viewHelp` should open a browser in your Windows parent operating system.

-## Setting up Github

 ## HashTables VS MutableHashTables
 A hash table consists of: a class type, a parent type, and a set of key-value pairs.
 The keys and values can be anything.
 The access functions below accept a key and return the corresponding value.

 Main difference is that MutableHashTables are basically HashTables whose entries can be modified (changed, deleted, added).

-Which one is better for implementing power series as objects?
-Would a user want to be able to modify polynomials as an example?
-Probably not, since they can just make a new one and work with that one.
-So it does make sense to make it immutable, but in what scenarios do we need to be able to manipulate the values.
+We will be using HashTables because a user wouldn't want to modify a polynomial anyway.
+It is better to just make a new one.